centiservice/mats3_site/_docs/B-Intro-01-message-oriented-rpc.md

 classes: wide
 ---

-Mats<sup>3</sup> is a library that attempts to make message-oriented architectures mimic a synchronous, blocking and linear way of coding.
+Mats<sup>3</sup> is a client side Java library, currently implemented on top of JMS talking via ActiveMQ or Artemis as message broker.
+It attempts to make message-oriented programming mimic a synchronous, blocking and linear/sequential way of coding.

 ## ISC using HTTP